 The University of Chicago is a center of people and cultures.
 OMSA's programs focus on enriching students' experiences and encouraging cross-cultural dialogue on campus.
 OMSA offers many programs designed to connect the multicultural student community and help them form meaningful friendships, share experiences, and collaborate.
 In addition to bringing students into contact with each other, we serve as a catalyst for interactions among students, alumni, and faculty.

-- Orientation Events: OMSA offers orientation events for both first year undergraduate students and graduate and professional students to support their transition to the University of Chicago.
+OMSA also offers orientation events for both first year undergraduate students and graduate and professional students to welcome them and support their transition to the University of Chicago.

 The Office of Multicultural Student Affairs hosts the Emerging Minds Project (EMP), a program that uses the Intergroup Dialogue Framework* to facilitate intentional dialogue and reflection on issues of equity, inclusion and justice.
 Participants develop skills for becoming equitable and inclusive leaders through weekly student facilitated dialogues.
 EMP is ONLY open to students of The College.